Dscano/learn-asciidoc/p4-spec-next/README-madoko-to-asciidoc-notes.md

 # Footnotes

-TOOD: Learn what the AsciiDoc way to describe footnotes is.
+TODO: Learn what the AsciiDoc way to describe footnotes is.

 # Miscellaneous